Windows 11 makes it tough to switch default browsers, rivals fume

-San Francisco, Aug 19 (IANS) Microsoft has changed the way default apps are assigned in the upcoming Windows 11, make it extremely difficult for users to switch default browsers if they miss the first and only prompt.
+San Francisco: Microsoft has changed the way default apps are assigned in the upcoming Windows 11, make it extremely difficult for users to switch default browsers if they miss the first and only prompt.
 The move has left rivals like Google, Mozilla Firefox and Opera fuming.

 According to a report in The Verge, if you forget to set your default browser at first launch of Windows 11, the experience for switching defaults is now very confusing compared to Windows 10.